hataphu/BarySignalR/README.md

 ## Getting started
 ### Compatibility
-Orleans `7.0.0` introduced a large breaking change around serialization and other Orleans primitives.
-As of `^2.0.0`, BarySignalR only supports .net/Orleans `7.0.0` and up.
-If you need to use this package for an older release of Orleans and .net (including .netstandard), see the `1.X.X` releases.
+BarySignalR only supports .net/Orleans `9.0.0` and up
 ### Installing

 BarySignalR comes in two packages, one for the Orleans Silo, and one for the SignalR application.